evanhosmer/Soccer-Capstone/README.md

 ## Motivation:

 One of my biggest passions in life lies within the sport of soccer.
 I love everything about the game, from watching casually, to analyzing tactics, analyzing soccer data has always been something I was interested in.
+When watching soccer, I always find myself saying "I wish we had a player like player X", this project helps to address that statement.
 This project aims to use data on soccer player attributes in order to draw better comparisons between players.

 ## Project Description: